 Students advance at their own pace through four levels of classes that teach writing, reading, listening, speaking, and pronunciation.
 Small class sizes and fun activities provide plenty of opportunities to practice what you learn.

 ESL students must be at least 16 years old.
 Students under age 19 must provide additional approvals.
-Individuals with F1 (student) and B1/B2 (business/tourism) visas are not eligible for this program.
+Individuals with F1 or F2 (international student) and B1/B2 (business/tourism) visas are not eligible for this program.
 Contact the Adult Education office if you have a question about your visa.

-If you are 16 years old, you must provide a copy of an official court order and photo ID.
+If you are 16 years old, you must upload a copy of an official court order.
 A withdrawal letter and parental consent documents are not required with a court order.

-After you apply, you will take a writing and speaking test to help place you in a class best suited for your abilities.
+After you apply, you will take a free placement test to help place you in a class best suited for your abilities.
 An ESL specialist will help you choose and register for classes that work with your schedule.
-View the ESL Class Schedule for locations and times.
 You must attend class 75 percent of the time to stay enrolled, so make sure you choose a class that works with your schedule.

 View Adult Education Student Support for information about tutoring, disability accommodations, free Capital Metro passes, and more.